bloch-elkouby-lab/website/research/projects.md

 ## Suicide Prevention Research

-### The VHI Study

 {% capture text %}
 In recent years, there has been a worrying increase in child and adolescent suicide rates, particularly among individuals with marginalized ethno-racial and gender identities.
 Funded by the American Foundation for Suicide Prevention Young Investigator grant, this project evaluates the effectiveness of a novel AI-powered clinician training tool, the Virtual Human Interactions (VHI), to enhance clinical training in the assessment of imminent suicidal risk among diverse adolescent populations.

 [American Foundation for Suicide Prevention Young Investigator grant info](https://afsp.org/grant/enhancing-suicide-risk-assessment-and-prevention-among-diverse-adolescents-using)